ADRC Response - Coronavirus Emergency

 Food Delivery & Pick-up

-List of food delivery services from restaurants and grocery stores.
-Grocery stores offering on-line ordering with at store pick-up.
+List of grocery stores offering on-line and phone ordering with at store pick-up or delivery.

 Community Meals Response to Coronavirus Emergency

 List of free community meal programs and changes to their emergency process during the Coronavirus Emergency.
 Includes school age free meal locations.

 Fully Cooked Meals Delivered to Your Door

 List of meal prep and delivery services.
 Order meals for weekly delivery.

 Federal program created to stop hunger and improve health and nutrition.
 It helps income eligible individuals and families purchase the food they need for good health.
 The application process includes a phone interview with Bay Lake Consortium and filling out an online application at access.wisconsin.gov.
 Call the Bay Lake Consortium 1-888-794-5747 today to check for eligibility and complete your phone interview.